noumanqodix-cmd/project104/replit.md

 - When a user completes the onboarding flow and creates an account, the `/api/auth/signup` endpoint automatically:
   1. Creates the user account and saves all profile data (equipment, nutrition goals, fitness level, etc.)
   2. Saves the fitness assessment test results to the database
-  3. Seeds the exercise library if the database is empty (using AI to generate 150-200+ exercises)
+  3. Retrieves exercises from the master exercise database (143 exercises pre-populated via admin endpoint)
-  4. Generates a personalized workout program using OpenAI GPT-4 based on the user's data
+  4. Generates a personalized workout program using OpenAI GPT-4 based on the user's data and available exercises
   5. Saves the program, workouts, and exercises to the database
 - After signup, the frontend waits 2 seconds for the session cookie to propagate, then redirects to /home
 - The user sees their active program immediately upon login without needing to click a "Generate Program" button